huoxito/feeds/README.md

 ---

+- Provide a reload / fetch button on header
+- Keep list of bookmarked events on a right column
 - 8s timeout to api calls
 - '.' (dot) focus on first even.
 And 'j' / 'k' could be used to navigate elements
 - CommitCommentEvent is pretty common.
 Handle it